osquery/foundation/docs/office-hours/20191112_meeting_notes.md

 table. ([#5662](https://github.com/osquery/osquery/issues/5662))

-We generally think that we cannot stop all leaks. osquery is fundementally a tool to expose information, and there are countless places it will leak.
+We generally think that we cannot stop all leaks. osquery is fundamentally a tool to expose information, and there are countless places it will leak.
 The registry is a good example.

 Can we enumerate what data _can_ be accessed, so people can make